phpeterson-usf/phpeterson-usf.github.io/syllabus.markdown

 ## Course Policies
 1. Collaboration
-2. You are allowed to get descriptive help from anyone, including the instructor, TAs, friends, and Internet sites
+    1. You are allowed to get descriptive help from anyone, including the instructor, TAs, friends, and Internet sites
-3. You must not turn in code that you did not write.
-See the definition of plagiarism below.
-Anyone who turns in the same code as another student will receive a zero on that assignment.
+    1. You must not turn in code that you did not write.
+See the definition of [plagiarism](#plagiarism) below.
+Any student who turns in the same code as another student will receive a zero on that assignment.
-4. Class participation counts, although I will not directly take attendance
+4. Class participation counts, including in-classroom interaction, online help, and office hours.
 5. Neatness counts.
 Take the time to write clean code.
 We will discuss.
 6. The course grading scale is as follows, with no rounding or curving.